MichaelSchaaf84/FM_preview-card/README-template.md

 ### What I learned

 Creating the layout of the card was quickly finished.
-The bigist problem was the hover effect over the top picture.
+The bigist problem was the hover effect over the top picture. i was over thinking it too much. the problem was the opaccity on the eye img was either transparrent or not visa verca cyan background overlay

+the solution is to give the image 1 opaccity and the overlay backround color you have to assigne a rgba value with alphachannel lowered

 creating the hover effect in html and css: